miklschmidt/node-nw-snapshot/README.md

 # Why does this exist?

 In Circadio, i have an autoupdater that will automatically update the application when i publish a new version.
 I need to protect my source code, so i use snapshots.
-I distribute circadio for Windows, OS X and Linux.
+I distribute Circadio for Windows, OS X and Linux.
 I started noticing that on almost every deploy, one of my distributions would fail.
 After looking over my buildscripts, deployscripts, application code and distribution server i couldn't find the source of the problem.
 What worried me even more, was that on 4 consecutive deploys of the same code, the distribution that failed to run was totally random.
 One time it would be the Windows distribution, the other it would be the linux32 distribution, and so on.
 I finally traced the source of the problem to the snapshot.
 It seems that nwsnapshot will fail silently ALOT.
 With no way to prove or prevent this from happening, i set out to create node-nw-snapshot.

 # How it works